Sense HAT Introduction

 for backgroundborder_colour

-for track borders that will create illusion of movementcar_colour
+for track borders that will create an illusion of movementcar_colour

 so we know where we areobstacle_colour